 My night activity was spent shopping in Q Square Mall (京站時尚廣場) and exploring Taipei Underground Mall, both of which were joined to Taipei Main Station.

 - Day 1 (pt 1): Getting from Taoyuan Airport to Taipei Main Station, then visit 228 Peace Memorial Park

 - Day 1 (pt 2): Buy EasyCard in Taipei and explore Chiang Kai Shek Memorial Hall

 On day 2, I took a combination of express train and bus to get to Jinguashi (金瓜石), a place with multiple mini-attractions centered around the theme of gold and copper mining.
 Some of the attractions I’d visited included Crown Prince Chalet, Si Lian Dong, Museum of Gold, Benshan 5th Tunnel and Shinto Shrine.

-Next, I took shuttle bus to Golden Waterfall (黃金瀑布), snapped some photos and reversed back to Jiufen (九份).
+Next, I took a shuttle bus to Golden Waterfall (黃金瀑布), snapped some photos and reversed back to Jiufen (九份).

-Jiufen Old Street (九份老街) is one of the best old streets in Taiwan and I had a great time shopping, eating and exploring the unique street characterized by presence of numerous stairways.
+Jiufen Old Street (九份老街) is one of the best old streets in Taiwan and I had a great time shopping, eating and exploring the unique street characterized by the presence of numerous stairways.
 I also visited Shengping Theatre (昇平戲院) and was intrigued and amused by some old-time movie posters.
-If you like to know how theatres built in 1930s look like, you can pop by since it’s located within Jiufen Old Street.
+If you like to know how theatres built in the 1930s look like, you can pop by since it’s located within Jiufen Old Street.